NHinternesch/cookie-cockpit/README.md

 Always free to use, MIT License, source code is fully available on Github.
 <br><br>

-Made with 𖡎 and ✺ in Berlin/Germany │ 2026
+Made with 𖡎 and ✺ in Berlin │ 2026